jessicarush/react-notes/nextjs_styling.md

 }
 ```

 While string interpolation works fine for straightforward cases, clsx shines in scenarios where you have multiple conditional class names or need to combine classes from different sources.
-It can be more readable, flexible (you can mix strings, objects, and arrays), and less errror prone (it omits false values, whereas string interpolation expression like `status === 'success' && styles.success` will add the word 'false' to the className if it doesn't reolve to true).
+It can be more readable, flexible (you can mix strings, objects, and arrays), and less error prone (it omits false values, whereas string interpolation expression like `status === 'success' && styles.success` will add the word 'false' to the className if it doesn't reolve to true).

 ## Fonts